How to make a sweet, personalized monogrammed t-shirt dress using your embroidery machineBy Julia Griffey on April 5th, 2019

 Another great aspect of making this dress is that it’s super simple and cheap to make.
 If you do a lot of embroidery and appliqué, you probably have plain t-shirts lying around and more than your fair share of fabric.
 For this dress I used some fabric that I bought at (gasp!)
 Walmart.
 And, actually, the t-shirt came from Walmart too, and I believe it cost $3.48!
 I like how this particular shirt has puckered sleeves as it gives it a more feminine, girly look.

-So… here’s how you make the personalized single initial t-shirt dress.
+So… here’s how you make the monogrammed single initial t-shirt dress.

 What you will need: